Role

 Brief

 Airtek Group, a leader in HVAC automation and energy management solutions, faced challenges with their digital platform's usability for engineers and facility managers.
-The existing website's complex navigation and dense technical information hindered user engagement and product inquiries.
 Our objective was to transform Airtek's digital presence into an intuitive, user-friendly platform that effectively communicates their offerings to a technical audience.

 The Challenge: A System That Wasn't Working for Its Users

 For engineers and facility managers, time is everything.
-Whether they’re troubleshooting HVAC systems or evaluating new energy management solutions, they need quick, reliable access to technical specifications, product details, and manuals.
-But Airtek Group’s website—meant to be a gateway to their BACnet systems, Building Management Solutions (BMS), and VRF/VRV controls—was anything but efficient.
+Whether they’re troubleshooting systems or evaluating new solutions, they need quick, reliable access to technical specifications, product details, and manuals.
+But Airtek Group’s website—meant to serve as a gateway to their advanced HVAC and energy management solutions—was anything but efficient.

-What should have been a seamless digital experience was instead a frustrating maze of scattered information, unclear navigation, and missed conversion opportunities.
+What should have been a seamless digital experience was instead a frustrating maze—scattered content, unclear navigation, and lost opportunities.
 Users were struggling to find what they needed, and Airtek was losing potential leads.

 Understanding the Users: Uncovering the Pain Points